2025 United States state legislative elections: Party switching

+Issues

+Affordability emerged as the defining issue of all the 2025 elections, beyond the state legislative level.
+While this worked in Republicans' favor in 2024, when Democrats held power, voters shifted their blame towards Republicans as the issue persisted amid Donald Trump's second term in office.
+Democrats particularly homed in on the cost of electricity amid rate hikes tied to the construction of artificial intelligence data centers.
+The election also took place during the 2025 government shutdown, caused by disagreements over federal healthcare subsidies, which particularly affected Virginia.

 Summary table

 Regularly scheduled elections are to be held in two of the 99 state legislative chambers in the United States.
 Nationwide, regularly scheduled elections are to be held for 180 of the 7,383 legislative seats.
 This table only covers regularly scheduled elections; additional special elections will take place concurrently with these regularly scheduled elections.